Text Block

 {% hint style="info" %}

-Learn more about Condition Blocks, Variables, and Debugging at these links: [condition-block](https://guide.indigo.ai/getting-started/agents-workflows-and-triggers/blocks/logic-blocks/condition-block "mention"), [variables](https://guide.indigo.ai/getting-started/workspace/variables "mention"), [testing-and-debugging](https://guide.indigo.ai/build-your-ai-agents/testing-and-debugging "mention").
+Learn more about Condition Blocks, Variables, and Debugging at these links: [Condition Block](/getting-started/agents-workflows-and-triggers/blocks/logic-blocks/condition-block.md), [Variables](/getting-started/workspace/variables.md), [Testing and Debugging](/build-your-ai-agents/testing-and-debugging.md).

 {% endhint %}